 Do you want to invest in the markets during corrections or in a good IPO?
 But you don’t have Demat (Dematerialized) account.
 Well then, opening a Demat account is the foremost need to begin with your investments because nowadays entire financial spectrum of investments and trading has become digitized.
 Demat accounts have become a necessity; it facilitates seamless buying, selling and tracking of funds from anywhere throughout the world.

 What is a Demat Account?

 Demat Account is an account that holds shares and securities in electronic format, making share trading much easier for the users.
-This account holds financial securities like shares, mutual funds, bonds, government securities etc. in an electronic form.
-The purchase or sale of shares would credited or debited to/from demat Account respectively.
+This account holds financial securities like shares, mutual funds, bonds, government securities, etc. in an electronic form.
+The purchase or sale of shares would be credited or debited to/from Demat Account respectively.

 What are the Benefits of Demat?

 - Hassle-free and convenient as eliminates paperwork

 - Low transaction cost

 - Reduces risk and can be used as loan collateral